Meettya/dendrite/README.md

 To have some more benefits from Dendrite you should be used #publishAsync() and #subscribeGuarded() methods.
 These methods may reduce GUI latency and simplify exception handling with callbacks.

+Moreover - Dendrite may attach listeners to 'subscribe' and 'unsubscribe' events, its allow add activity to listened topics and stop it on unlistened, for example.

 See the examples below or test files.

 ## Documentation: